apify/apify-docs/content/academy/anti_scraping/mitigation/generating_fingerprints.md

 await page.goto('https://google.com');
 ```

-> Note that [Crawlee](https://crawlee.dev) automatically applies wide variety fingerprints by default, so it is not required to do this unless you aren't using Crawlee or if you need a super specific custom fingerprint to scrape with.
+> Note that [Crawlee](https://crawlee.dev) automatically applies wide variety of fingerprints by default, so it is not required to do this unless you aren't using Crawlee or if you need a super specific custom fingerprint to scrape with.

 ## Wrap up